HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

 ##### Cancer Pathology Data Sharing IG Usage

-This IG leverages the following profiles from the [Cancer Pathology Data Sharing IG]({{site.data.fhir.ver.cancerpathIG}}/index.html) for the extraction of Cancer Pathology Reports from the EHR and include them in the Central Cancer Registry Content Bundle.
+This IG leverages the following profiles from the [Cancer Pathology Data Sharing IG]({{site.data.fhir.ver.cancerpathIG}}/index.html) for the extraction of Cancer Pathology Reports from the EHR and inclusion of them in the Central Cancer Registry Content Bundle.

 * [US Pathology Diagnostic Report Profile]({{site.data.fhir.ver.cancerpathIG}}/StructureDefinition/us-pathology-diagnostic-report.html)